Dillinger Gang: Little Bohemia Lodge

 The gang had assured the owners that they would give no trouble, but they monitored the owners whenever they left or spoke on the phone.
 Emil's wife Nan and her brother managed to evade Baby Face Nelson, who was tailing them, and mailed a letter of warning to a U.S. Attorney's office in Chicago, which later contacted the Division of Investigation.
 Days later, a score of federal agents led by Hugh Clegg and Melvin Purvis approached the lodge in the early morning hours.
 Two barking watchdogs announced their arrival, but the gang was so used to Nan Wanatka's dogs that they did not bother to inspect the disturbance.
 It was only after the federal agents mistakenly shot a local resident and two innocent Civilian Conservation Corps workers as they were about to drive away in a car that the Dillinger gang was alerted to the presence of the FBI.
 Gunfire between the groups lasted only momentarily, but the whole gang managed to escape in various ways despite the agents' efforts to surround the lodge.

-J.J.
-Dunn, Dakota County Sheriff, received a call from the Dept. of Justice at 3:40 a.m. on April 23, giving notice that the gang might be headed his way in a Model A, Wisconsin plate No. 92652.
+J. J. Dunn, Dakota County Sheriff, received a call from the Department of Justice at 3:40 a.m. on April 23, giving notice that the gang might be headed his way in a Model A, Wisconsin plate No. 92652.
 Dunn gathered a posse that included deputy sheriffs Joe Heinen, Norman Dieters, and Larry Dunn, with Hastings night policeman Fred McArdle.
 The coupe was spotted six hours later, shortly after 10 a.m., entering the city from the south on Highway 3, then "turned at the drug store corner to cross the high bridge, in the direction of St. Paul."
 The officers used Heinen's Buick sedan in the pursuit, with Heinen driving and McArdle armed with a .30-30 and Dieters a .30-40.
 A large cattle truck slipped between the officers' car and the Model A, and Heinen was unable to pass the truck until he reached the opposite side of the spiral bridge.
 Upon leaving the north end of the bridge, the bandit car was seen climbing the hill a half a mile across the valley.
 The Buick started to creep up on the trio.
 McArdle and Dieters fired warning shots outside their windows as the two cars were leaving St. Paul Park.
 Dillinger, the middle passenger, with Van Meter driving, returned fire with his .45 through the rear window of the coupe.
 As the cars roared up the highway toward Newport, approximately 50 shots were exchanged.
 The chase that started near St. Paul Park, according to the officers involved, was for about 20 miles, not 50, as it is usually reported.